beytullahsarica/ms_lesion_segmentation_comparison/README.md

 ## Generated NPY files

-Generated NPY files from the ISBI2015 and MSSEG2016 training datasets should be placed to the dataset folder as follows:
+After generating NPY files from the source of ISBI2015 and MSSEG2016 training datasets, these files should be placed into the dataset folder as follows:

 ```
 dataset